Liz Johnson (bowler): Major Wins and PBA Women's Series (2004–14)

 Johnson won the 2007 U.S. Women's Open over close friend and tour roommate Shannon O'Keefe at the National Bowling Stadium in Reno, Nevada.
 The event returned in 2007 from a three-year hiatus when its rights were acquired by the United States Bowling Congress (USBC).
 Johnson also won the 2007 PBA Ladies and Legends tournament (with partner Roger Kossert), which was part of that season's PBA Senior Tour.

 Johnson's first PBA Women's Series title came in the Don and Paula Carter Mixed Doubles event, where she partnered with Norm Duke for the victory on January 6, 2009.
 In the Baker Doubles format, Johnson threw five of the ten frames in the final match, and had a strike in every frame.
 She won her first and only singles title in the PBA Women's Series on September 5, 2009, at the PBA Viper Championship.
 The PBA Women's Series would only last for three seasons, ending in April 2010, again leaving Johnson and other female professionals without a national tour.

 Johnson won another major title at the 2009 USBC Queens tournament, which was not part of the PBA Women's Series, at the National Bowling Stadium in Reno, Nevada.

 Johnson qualified as the top seed in the May 2010 U.S. Women's Open, but lost in the final match to Kelly Kulick.
 She avenged her loss in the 2013 U.S. Women's Open, with a convincing 257–195 win over Kulick in the final match to earn her third U.S. Open crown.

-With the victory, Johnson joined Marion Ladewig, Patty Costello and Kulick as the only players to win the U.S. Women's Open at least three times.
+With the victory, Johnson joined Marion Ladewig and Kulick as the only players to win the U.S. Women's Open at least three times.
 Following the 2013 event, Johnson cashed an additional $10,000 by winning the "Battle of the Sexes" over men's U.S. Open champion Wes Malott, whom she had previously beaten on television in 2005.

 The PWBA has since credited Johnson's three major championships during the PWBA Tour's hiatus as PWBA titles, giving her 14 PWBA titles through the 2013 U.S. Women's Open victory.

 Johnson was part of Team USA in 2011.
 At the WTBA World Women's Championships in Hong Kong, this team took home gold for the United States in the team event for the first time since 1987.
 In 2014, the National Polish-American Sports Hall of Fame awarded its NPASHF Excellence in Sports Award to Liz Johnson.